Containerization is a relatively new form of operating system virtualization that lets developers run applications...

 Containerization encourages a "shift left," which is developer-speak for incorporating security early into the DevOps process.
 Many experts believe automation through continuous integration and continuous development tools best enable IT security pros to see if security protocols are being followed without interrupting the work of developers.
 Security becomes "baked" into development with everyone following the same easy and transparent processes.

-When security is embedded early in the development process through automation, companies reduce risk as well as avoid back-and-forth steps to verify security, said Rani Osnat, vice president of marketing for the container security provider Aqua Security Software Ltd. For example, all images that were previously scanned for vulnerabilities through automation don't need to be double-checked later, he said.
+When security is embedded early in the development process through automation, companies reduce risk as well as avoid back-and-forth steps to verify security, said Rani Osnat, vice president of marketing for the container security provider Aqua Security Software Ltd. For example, all images that were previously scanned for vulnerabilities through automation don't need to be double-checked during runtime -- assuming that you have a chain of custody of the image from development to production, he said.

 No assumptions, please

 Bottom line?
 Don't assume security for containers is fully assured until it actually is.

 "It took 10 years to secure virtualization to where security was no longer an issue," said MacDonald.
 "It will probably take containers half that time.
 There's a very high level of interest and money invested in containers.
 Security will progress in rapid time."